tc39/proposal-type-annotations/README.md

 defines in what places type annotations _can_ be added to, and defines how the JavaScript parser can know where the type annotations start and where they end in the code so that it can ignore them.

+## Motivation

+The primary goal of this proposal is to allow developers to gain the benefits of using an ergonomic static type system without the costs that are incurred when authoring code in a language dialect that is not valid JavaScript syntax.

+Unifying the authoring language and the execution language has many benefits - particularly during development.

+- Simplicity:  No build step is required
+  - Selecting and learning a toolchain becomes optional
+  - Learning and managing build configuration becomes optional
+  - Operating a toolchain becomes optional - no need to remember to press "build" before execution
+- Singular Asset Management: No need to generate, store and manage generated code
+  - One concept ("the code") rather than two (source + generated)
+  - No risk of inconsistency (generated code not reflecting current source code)
+- Source code locations (line/column numbers) are preserved
+- Sourcemaps are not required
+  - No need to generate, store and deploy sourcemaps
+  - No need to configure consumption of sourcemaps in the debugger
+- Improved interactive debug experience
+  - You can freely use original source code snippets in the REPL/console and the debugger
+- Potential for improved debug information
+  - The debugger now has access to more information, e.g. showing the type strings
+- Faster time-to-execution
+  - It is likely that native engine-based on-the-fly parsing will be faster than running a separate build tool transforming the code prior to execution.

+If the developer chooses, they have the option to carry these benefits into productions as well, at the cost of increased code size and increased load times.
+It can be thought of as shipping code to production that retains code comments.

+The simplicity of tool-free language-level support for this widely-used syntax reduces the barrier-to-entry for new developers learning today's JavaScript.
+It helps make using statically typed code more accessible.

 See more about the motivation in [the FAQ](#faq).

 ## Proposal